trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

     sudo apt install stubby -y

-Remove and re-create stubby.yaml file and copy/paste all the text from <a href="https://raw.githubusercontent.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/main/stubby.yml"><b>👉 this stubby config 👈</b></a> and save. (`cd $home` to return to home folder when finish).
+Remove and re-create stubby.yaml file and copy/paste all the text from <a href="https://raw.githubusercontent.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/main/stubby.yml"><b>👉 this stubby config 👈</b></a> and save. (`cd $h` to return to home folder when finish).

     cd /etc/stubby/ && sudo rm stubby.yml && sudo nano stubby.yml